 While Tanya didn’t come as often as she used to do, the cat-eye demoness was somehow trying to get closer, but her looks seemed to get in the middle of her confidence and she just stayed hidden and came to me strictly when I summoned her.
 What a confusing relationship with these two succubi, one is powerful but lacks confidence and the other one feels worthless despite playing well her role.

 I decided that in order to make things work here, they need to start working together but not to please me, they were going on a mission and it was meant to be done by the two of them.
-I send them to check on Leann, seems like I lost the ability to move between the outside world and this realm, oddly I did it perfectly while reshaped to a male demon, I must be fading still.
+I send them to check on Leann, seems like I lost the ability to move between the outside world and this realm, oddly I did it perfectly while shapeshifted to a male demon, I must be fading still.

 Gracefully, they set their differences away and carry on the mission.
 With the help of the cat-eye demoness, Tanya and her, changed their appearance.
 Tanya opened up the portal to the outside world and while crossing the portal, they saw the trinity trying to divert them to their realm probably knowing they were working with me.
 They said, even with their powers combined it was a strong pull from that realm, nonetheless they released themselves making it to the outside world.